AtieDag/atiedag.github.io/_posts/2018-05-14-Experimenting-with-RNN.md

 ![png](/image_folder/Experimenting-with-RNN/output_21_0.png)

 **Conclusion**: Feedforward neural networks are not great on data that have has a periodic quality.
-However, RNN are able to remember and have a "memory" about what they have "seen" before.
+However, RNN can remember and have a "memory" about what they have "seen" before.

-**Discussion**: It seems that when the Feedforward neural network model is over zero it have learned that the possibility of going down is high and up if under zero.
-The RNN model is remembering the amplitude and frequency.
+**Discussion**: When the Feedforward neural network model tries to predict the next value at zero, it has learned that the possibility is fifty-fifty.
+But the RNN model remembers the amplitude and frequency.

 **ToDo**:

 * Here are some ideas that I think are worth exploring:
-    - Change the value "time_back", what is the lowest value (can't predict the wave function)?
+    - Change the value "time_back", what is the lowest value?
     - Try different activations.
-    - Try using the Stateful mode.
-If the model is stateful, then it can "remember" some aspects of the previous steps in the sequence.
+    - If the model is stateful, will it "remember" some aspects of the previous steps in the sequence.
     - LSTM [Vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem)
     - CNN